DataTalksClub/machine-learning-zoomcamp/.tmp/ml-classification-rollout-10-14.md

   `(15,190,300,100)`, 2× Lanczos resize and light unsharp; preserved the `predict_proba` matrix and removed the handwritten “SOFT PREDICTIONS” annotation and camera tile.

+- `10-training-log-reg-04-churn-decision.jpg` →
+  `10-training-log-reg-04-churn-decision-cropped.png` — deterministic crop
+  `(15,160,505,110)`, with a pixel-level repair restoring the selected `True` glyph from the adjacent unselected output, then 2× Lanczos resize and light unsharp; preserved `y_pred >= 0.5` and the exact boolean output, removed the camera tile and selection highlight.